victorteokw/noenv/README.md

 ## Dynamic Resolving

+For security reasons,

 It's not recommended to use this.
-However some platforms depend heavily on environment variables.
-In these cases, we can config like this.
+However in some certain cases you may want to get configuration from environment variables.
+In these cases, noenv helps you manage your environment variable mapping and make them clearly in only one place.
+It supports default value and non nil checking.

 ```json
 {